Angles: Classification and Properties

 x = 30

-Sample Problem 2: Angles 1 and 2 are supplementary angles.
-Angle 1 was measured 60 degrees larger than twice the measure of angle 2.
+Sample Problem 2: Angles 1 and 2 are supplementary.
+Angle 1 measures 60 degrees larger than twice the measure of angle 2.
 What is the measure of an angle that is complementary to angle 2?

 Solution:

-The first thing we have to do is to determine the measurements of angles 1 and 2.
+The first thing we have to do is determine the measurements of angles 1 and 2.

 It states that angles 1 and 2 are supplementary.
 Hence, the sum of their measurements must be 180:

-The measurement of angle 1 is 60 degrees larger than twice the measure of angle 2.
+The measurement of angle 1 is 60 degrees larger than twice the measurement of angle 2.
 Thus, angle 1 is larger than angle 2 (keep this in mind!)

 Let x be the measure of angle 2.

-Again, the measurement of angle 1 is 60 degrees larger than twice the measure of angle 2.
-We can express the measurement of the angle as 2x + 60 (2x is twice the measure of the first angle while the “plus 60 degrees” is for the “60 degrees larger” part of angle 1’s description).
+Again, the measurement of angle 1 is 60 degrees larger than twice the measurement of angle 2.
+We can express the measurement of the angle as 2x + 60 (2x is twice the measure of the other angle while the “plus 60 degrees” is for the “60 degrees larger” part of angle 1’s description).

 Again, x is the measurement of angle 2.
 2x + 60 is the measurement of angle 1: